Admission arrangements for 2022-23

 Letters informing parents of whether or not their child has been allocated a place will be sent out by the Local Authority on the 16th April or the next working day.
 Parents of children not admitted will be informed of the reason and offered an alternative place by the Authority.

 The planned admission number (PAN) is 30.
 This arrangement follows consultation with other admission authorities in the area.
 There will be no restrictions on admissions to the reception class unless the number of children for whom admission is sought exceeds this number.

 The academy trust operates a system of equal preferences under which all preferences are treated equally and the Local Authority allocates places according to its policy.
 Children who have an Education Health Care Plan (EHCP) will have stated within the plan, the school that they are to be admitted to.
 In the event that there are more applicants than places remaining, the academy will allocate these places using the following criteria, which are listed in order of priority:

-1. Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements, residence order or special guardianship order).
+- Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).

 - Children and families with exceptional medical or social circumstances affecting the child where these needs can only be met at this academy.